 Snake Totem Animal

-The snake as a totem animal represents the dualism of good and evil.
-People with the snake as their totem have the tendency of both the ends of the spectrum.
-For this reason, snake people should be wary of their decisions as it can always go both ways.
-An unplanned journey could be disastrous but could also be most unexpectedly fun.
+The Snake as a totem animal represents the dualism of good and evil.
+People with the Snake as their totem have the tendency for both the ends of the spectrum.
+For this reason, Snake people should be wary of their decisions as it can always go both ways.
+An unplanned journey could be disastrous but could also be the most unexpectedly fun.
 As long as you plan out contingencies, you’ll be out of harm’s way.

 Your friends and family sees your presence as a warm hug.
 People born under the Snake totem are very flexible.
 They can adapt to their situations quickly and can very much strive in it.
 You are born with the ability to rid yourself of guilt.